 Virtual Airline Associate

 Virtual Airlines that are unable to comply with all of the requirements to be a Partner may be eligible to participate in the Virtual Airline Associate (VAA) program.
 This program is intended for VAs that are newly formed, developing,and/or attempting to add members to their pilot roster working toward the goal of becoming a Partner.
-VAs accepted as VAA participants will be recognized as such by VATSIM and will be audited on a periodic basis to determine if they are making solid progress toward achieving that goal.
-They will also have the opportunity to work with a designated mentor to assist them in fulfilling the requirements to become a Partner.
+VAs accepted as VAA participants will be recognized as such by VATSIM and will be audited on a periodic basis for a period of 270 days to determine if they are making solid progress toward achieving that goal.
+They will also have the opportunity to work with a designated mentor to assist them in fulfilling the requirements to become a Partner during that time.